go-faast/monero-crypto-utils/README.md

 -   Hash operations such as `hash_to_scalar`, `hash_to_ec`
 -   Derivation operations such as generating key derivations, deriving private and public keys
 -   Primitive functions for curve and scalar functions
--   Ledger Nano S implementation under `device-ledger`
--   "Default" device implementation for unified api usage for private keys
--   Device interface to conform to for future hardware device implementations like Trezor
 -   Converting private keys to public keys
 -   Generating new keypairs
 -   Verifying keypairs